-Our research program is focused on molecular phenomena in mesoscopic devices including photonic and plasmonic materials.
+Molecules have a rich diversity of physical properties and reactivities depending on their environment — leading to plenty of exciting problems and opportunities.
+In Ribeiro Group, the research program is focused on molecular phenomena in mesoscopic devices including photonic and plasmonic materials.
 We develop mathematical theories and computational models to simulate energy conversion, charge transport, and light propagation in hybrid condensed-phase molecular materials for application in the energy, materials, and biochemical sciences.
+In our group, we focus on the following projects:

 Hybrid molecular-photonic excited-states for energy conversion and charge transport control